-The only difference is that the older bridge is concrete and the new bridge is a Prefabricated Steel Bridge from Big R. But that difference saved the owner a great deal of time and money over a similar concrete alternative.
+The only difference is that the older bridge is concrete and the new bridge is a Prefabricated Steel Bridge from The AIL Group.
+But that difference saved the owner a great deal of time and money over a similar concrete alternative.

 The Laramie River Generating Station is owned by Basin Electric Power Cooperative, a major player in the Powder River Basin.
 The additional rail spur loop was required for more unloading capacity to relieve congestion on the original spur.